-- Meanwhile in a stand mixer, beat egg whites until soft peaks form, then slowly add in your maple syrup.
+Meanwhile in a stand mixer, whip egg whites until soft peaks form, then slowly add in your maple syrup.
 Beat on high until stiff peaks form.
 Once the peaks form, reduce speed to low and add your vanilla and bourbon until combined.

 Pipe or spread meringue on top of warm potatoes and place back in oven for an additional 10-15 minutes or until the top has slightly browned.

 The tastiest thing you’ll set on the Thanksgiving table is guaranteed.